ivanlynch/yt-whisper/README.md

+# 🚨 READ
+This is not the original repo, i forked it because the original is outdated.
+[THIS IS THE ORIGINAL REPO](https://openai.com/blog/whisper)

 # Automatic YouTube subtitle generation

 This repository uses `yt-dlp` and [OpenAI's Whisper](https://openai.com/blog/whisper) to generate subtitle files for any youtube video.